Protect Your Information

 For more information on tax scams, you can view this video created by the IRS here or visit https://www.irs.gov/tax-scams-what-to-know-what-to-do.

-sticky_note_2 Please note: The following information only provides knowledge of some scams, as there are many others that are circulating.
+sticky_note_2 Please note: These are intended to alert the community about various scams and schemes.
+The following information only provides knowledge of some scams, as there are many others that are circulating.

 Tax Scams